cep21/geneticsort/post.md

 ### Configuration for Batch that tells it what to run and how to run it

+The only batch configuration is the job itself and a queue to place the job in.
+The environment configuration for our job is only the defaults.
+We can overwrite any of this when we run the job itself.

 <!-- From https://aws.amazon.com/blogs/compute/using-aws-cloudformation-to-create-and-manage-aws-batch-resources/ -->
 ![Batch environment](./imgs/batch_diagram.png)